jereelton-devel/zoox-test/README.md

 * {id: 2, app: "zoox.test.local", token: "MTIzNDU2Nzg5MA==", timelife: 1}

 On both cases you should be send the token in the request header with name <strong>x-Api-key</strong>

-> NOTE: This project is part of the zoox project and must be used together with the zoox-api.